-- 1. The landscaping requirements in this Section are intended to provide a set of standards toward reducing the visual impacts of large areas of pavement, improving the overall environment of parking areas by providing areas for shade and heat reduction, and enhancing the overall aesthetic appeal of parking areas. - (a) Developments with proposed parking areas of 6 spaces or more shall provide a minimum of 10 percent of landscaped open space within the area designated for parking inclusive of any landscaped borders surrounding the parking lot. - (b) The ends of parking aisles in surface lots that are more than 15 spaces in length shall incorporate landscape planting areas at either end of the row.
+- 1. The landscaping requirements in this Section are intended to provide a set of standards toward reducing the visual impacts of large areas of pavement, improving the overall environment of parking areas by providing areas for shade and heat reduction, and enhancing the overall aesthetic appeal of parking areas. - (a) Developments with proposed parking areas of 6 spaces or more shall provide a minimum of 10 percent of landscaped OPEN SPACE within the area designated for parking inclusive of any landscaped borders surrounding the parking lot.

+- (b) The ends of parking aisles in surface lots that are more than 15 spaces in length shall incorporate landscape planting areas at either end of the row.
 Each planting area shall include at least one tree.
 Where the length of a parking aisle exceeds 25 spaces, additional landscaped planting areas shall be installed at regular intervals.
 This interval shall not be more than every 13 spaces.
 The width of landscaped planting areas perpendicular to adjacent spaces shall be no less than 6 feet.
-The use of green infrastructure to aid in stormwater management (bioswales, rain gardens, etc.) is encouraged for planting areas. - (c) Parking Lot Screening Requirements - (i) Surface parking lot entrances shall be landscaped with a combination of trees, shrubs, walls, and other landscape features.
-No trees, shrubs, fences, walls, or other landscape feature shall be planted in a manner to obstruct sight lines of motorists. - (ii) A STREETSCREEN is a freestanding wall, fence or hedge built along the frontage line, or coplanar with the façade, often for the purpose of masking a parking lot from the street. - 1) All STREETSCREENS along PROPERTY LINES at public street rights-of-way shall be a minimum of three (3) feet and a maximum of four (4) feet in height, and shall comply with the standards in 405.14.1. - 2) STREETSCREENS shall have openings no larger than necessary to allow automobile and pedestrian access. - 3) STREETSCREENS shall not be permitted in the right-of-way.
+The use of green infrastructure to aid in stormwater management is encouraged for parking lots.
+Bioswales, rain gardens, tree planting pits, and other similar features can be included in the landscape planting area space requirement. - (c) Parking Lot Screening Requirements - (i) Surface parking lot entrances shall be landscaped with a combination of trees, shrubs, walls, and other landscape features.
+No trees, shrubs, fences, walls, or other landscape feature shall be planted in a manner to obstruct sight lines of motorists. - (ii) A STREETSCREEN is a freestanding wall, fence, hedge or planter built along the frontage line, or coplanar with the façade, for the purpose of masking a parking lot from view from pedestrians on the street.
+A STREETSCREEN is encouraged for all surface parking lots visible from a STREET or public space; a STREETSCREEN is required for surface parking lots in T5MS or T5N districts, or for a surface parking lot located 10' or less from a RIGHT-OF-WAY. - 1) All STREETSCREENS along PROPERTY LINES at public street rights-of-way shall be a minimum of three (3) feet and a maximum of four (4) feet in height, and shall comply with the standards in 405.14.I. - 2) STREETSCREENS shall have openings no larger than necessary to allow automobile and pedestrian access. - 3) STREETSCREENS shall not be permitted in the RIGHT-OF-WAY.